Milorad Ulemek: Serb Volunteer Guard

-Red Berets
+Special Operations Unit

-In 1996, following the dissolution of the Serb Volunteer Guard, on the request by head of the State Security Service Jovica Stanišić, Ulemek joined the re-structured JSO.
+In 1996, following the dissolution of the Serb Volunteer Guard, on the request by head of the State Security Directorate Jovica Stanišić, Ulemek joined the re-structured Special Operations Unit.
 The unit was famously known as the "Red Berets" for their apparel.
 In 1999, Ulemek became the leader of the "Red Berets", and became the official commander of "JSO SDB Serbia" in April 2001.

 The Red Berets were used during Milošević's rule for special operations in Croatia, Bosnia and Herzegovina and Kosovo, as well as for the elimination of Milošević's political opponents.
 In April 2001, he resigned after pressure from the political leadership.

-On 25 March 2003, twelve days after the assassination of Zoran Đinđić, the unit was disbanded.
+On 12 March 2003, right after the assassination of Serbian Prime Minister Zoran Đinđić, a country-wide manhunt, named Operation Sabre, was initiated.
+Twelve days later on 25 March, the unit was disbanded along with 11,000+ people being detained.

 Zemun Clan connection and Đinđić assassination

 On 12 March 2003, some members of JSO who were connected to the notorious Zemun Clan, organized the assassination of Zoran Đinđić, with Ulemek being named the main organizer.
 Following the assassination, Ulemek was named the prime suspect and after 14 months of hiding, he surrendered in May 2004.
 Ulemek claimed that he had been hiding in his house the entire time, which made lot of controversy in public.
 The Đinđić murder trial was the first organised crime trial in Serbia.

 The trial saw widespread threats to the trial chamber, as well as witness intimidation and the murder of a witness.
 The first trial chamber president, Marko Kljajević, left the proceedings in August 2005.
 In verdict by Special Court for Organized Crime in Belgrade Presiding Judge Nata Mesarović, Đinđić's assassination was described as "a political murder, a criminal act aimed against the state", in which police officers and the mafia had joined hands to kill Đinđić and gain political power.
 Ulemek's deputy in the "Red Berets", Zvezdan Jovanović, was convicted of shooting Đinđić.
 Ulemek was sentenced to 40 years in prison for the organization of Đinđić assassination.
 After several trials, Ulemek was sentenced to total of 137 years in prison for his crimes.

 Personal life

-Ulemek has married Maja Luković in 1994 in Belgrade, with whom he has three children.
+He was married to journalist Maja Luković, with whom he had a daughter.
+Following that relationship, he met Aleksandra Ivanović, with whom he has had three more daughters.